alekzene/ugnai/README.md

 ## 🔒 Data Privacy First

-All simulations run on **synthetic, anonymized, or historical data**—ensuring compliance with privacy regulations.
+All simulations run on **synthetic, anonymized, or historical data**, ensuring compliance with privacy regulations.

 ## 📜 License